shyftfederation/ansible-playbooks/README.md

 ## Establishing an RPC

-If you would like nginx to server as an http/https reverse proxy to this instance, drop a file in `/etc/nginx/sites-enabled` kind of like this:
+If you would like nginx to serve as an http/https reverse proxy to this instance, drop a file in `/etc/nginx/sites-enabled/` like this:

 ```
 server {